sidhq/SID/examples/sid-starter/README.md

 ### SID API Endpoint

 The SID API endpoint is used to make authenticated requests for personalized data based on user-specific queries.
 This endpoint is defined in the `SID_API_ENDPOINT` environment variable.
-The current value is: `https://api.sid.ai/api/v1/users/me/data/query`.
+You should use `https://api.sid.ai/api/v1/users/me/data/query` here.

 #### Making a Request